 Nevertheless, Hunter did authorize a census to be taken in March 1712.
 Thomas Williams, the sheriff of "Albany City and County," was empowered to scour the county and was charged with making an accurate and detailed list of those living within its far flung borders.
 By 1714, the aggregated results apparently had been made public.
 During the nineteenth-century, they would be printed in the large collections we know generally as the "New York Colonial Documents."
 Since then, these important statistics have appeared in a number of additional publications.

+Although no individuals were named, the statistics presented provide a detailed demographic handle on the "Albany" populace for the first time.
 Expansive Albany County was credited with 3,329 total inhabitants.
-Beyond that, statistics on gender, age, place of residence, and race were unique features of the census of 1714.
+Beyond that, statistics on gender, age, place of residence, and race were unique and unprecedented features of this so-called "census of 1714."

-Although census returns were made several times during the eighteenth century, no comparable population breakdowns are available until the first Federal Census of 1790.
-After that, census infomation became increasingly comprehensive.
+Although census returns were made several times during the eighteenth century, no comparable population breakdowns are available for compilation until the first Federal Census of 1790.
+After that, census information became increasingly comprehensive.